frischmuth/Seattle-Real-Estate-Analysis/data_sources.md

 https://gis-kingcounty.opendata.arcgis.com/datasets/parcels-for-king-county-with-address-with-property-information-parcel-address-area/data?geometry=-137.543%2C43.508%2C-107.462%2C48.828
-Download Full Dataset Spreadsheet Parcels_for_King_County_with_Address_with_Property_Information__parcel_address_area.csv This dataset is the bridge between Parcel ID Number (PIN), which is a combination of a Major and Minor ID, the Address (parsed out by address number, prefixes, street name, and suffixes)
+Download Full Dataset Spreadsheet Parcels_for_King_County_with_Address_with_Property_Information__parcel_address_area.csv This dataset is the bridge between Parcel ID Number (PIN), which is a combination of a Major and Minor ID, the Address (parsed out by address number, prefixes, street name, and suffixes), and AcctNmbr

 King County Department of Assessments
 Assessments Data Download